 Why Adoptive Families Switched to Boys

-Andrea Olson describes her two sons as among the best decisions she ever made.
+Andrea describes her two sons as among the best decisions she ever made.
 But she didn’t always love the idea of adopting boys… Even after she learned that it’s a myth that only girls need families.